 Yes, there is a dedicated outdoor smoking area.
-You can normally swap your current class/drink for a numbered token to keep it safe as you cannot take glasses outside.
+You can normally swap your current glass/drink for a numbered token to keep it safe as you cannot take glasses outside.

 All bars will be cash bars, no tokens are needed.

 More information on entertainment will be available soon.